 Students who believe that they already possess the knowledge and/or skills taught in any college-level course offered by Vernon College may challenge that course by examination.
 Credit earned by examination may be applied toward meeting the requirements of a certificate or an associate degree at Vernon College.
 Credit by examination awarded to students to meet Vernon College graduation requirements is no guarantee that such credit will transfer to other institutions.
 Credit earned by examination; other than Vernon College Departmental Challenge Exams, may not be used to meet the residence requirement.
-Successful performance on an examination is recorded on a student's transcript as credit by that particular examination.
-No annotation of unsuccessful performance on a credit by examination testing instrument is made on the student's permanent record.
+Successful performance on an examination is recorded on a student's transcript as credit by that testing instrument is made on the student's permanent record.
 For more detailed information, students should contact the testing coordinator or a counselor and review the information in the Non-Traditional Education brochure.
 Listed below are the means by which a student may earn course credit by examination.